RileyKenyon/RileyKenyon.github.io/pages/about.md

 # **About Me**

-I am a recent graduate from the **University of Colorado, Boulder** with a master's degree in mechanical engineering.
+I graduated from the **University of Colorado, Boulder** in May, 2020 with a master's degree in mechanical engineering.
 During my time in academia, I have pursued my interests in mechatronics, automation, and control theory.
 I am an avid 3D printer, robotics hobbyist, and musician (I play the baritone).
 I have experience in R&D for the wind industry where I worked to develop a prototype that is being commercialized by **Siemens Gamesa Renewable Energy**.
 My other industry experience includes creating an automated quality control system for a manufacturing facility based off a microcontroller to increase their testing efficiency by 30%.

 I regularly use the linux command line and I have developed a personal interest in software/hardware integration.
 Although I am most comfortable with Matlab and Simulink, I have taught myself C, CUDA, and python.
 In my time as a student I have collected a significant amount of embedded hardware which I use in my projects - my favorite being the Jetson Nano from NVIDIA.